zafor-iqbal/My-Custom-Plugin/README.md

    - Check the database to confirm that the data has been inserted.

 2. **View and Search Records:**
-   - Go to the "View Records" page in the admin area.
+   - Navigate to the page with the report shortcode.
    - Test the search functionality with different criteria.

 3. **Edit and Delete Records:**